 The Current Situation

-In 2013 the number of conservation areas at risk has fallen slightly to 510 from 524 in 2012.
-Although 66 conservation areas were added to the Heritage at Risk Register in 2013, 80 have successfully been removed from it.
-This means that 6.2% of England's conservation areas are now considered to be at risk.
-As economic conditions improve, the vitally necessary work of looking after historic places will hopefully increase, contributing positively to a sustainable future for England's unique rural and townscape heritage.
+In 2014 the number of conservation areas at risk has fallen to 497 from 510 in 2013.
+Although 37 conservation areas were added to the Heritage at Risk Register in 2014, 50 have been removed from it.
+This means that 6.1% of England's conservation areas are now considered to be at risk

 The Continuing Challenge

-As economic conditions improve, the vitally necessary work of looking after historic places will hopefully increase. contributing positively to a sustainable future for England's unique rural and townscape heritage.
+Although economic conditions are improving, progress towards improving the condition of our historic places remains slow.
+The vitally necessary work of looking after them will hopefully increase, contributing positively to a sustainable future for England's unique rural and townscape heritage.